María Elvira Salazar: Environment

-Salazar publicly supported a carbon tax proposal by then-Representative Carlos Curbelo, which many other Republicans rejected.
+Salazar publicly supported a carbon tax proposal by then-representative Carlos Curbelo, which many other Republicans rejected.
 One of Salazar's campaign commercials vowed to fight for environmental protection in Congress.

+Epstein Files

+Salazar voted in favor of releasing the Epstein files on November 18, 2025.
+Following the vote, she posted on X "The American people deserve full transparency.
+No one is above truth, not the rich, not the powerful, not the politically connected.
+Accountability must come first."
+Though she had once called the files a "Democratic Hoax", she ultimately voted to release the files following a directive from Trump.

 Gun policy

 In March 2021, Salazar was one of eight Republicans to join the House majority in passing the Bipartisan Background Checks Act of 2021.
 She has called herself a "firm believer in the Second Amendment" while also saying that "ways must be found to keep guns out of the reach of those who should never have them, namely children, criminals and the mentally ill".
 She has endorsed criminal background checks and called for "effectively closing loopholes that allow criminals to have access to firearms."
-In October 2018, Salazar said she might also back an assault weapons ban.
-She voted against the Assault Weapons Ban of 2022.
+In October 2018, Salazar said she might also back an assault weapons ban, however she ultimately voted against the Assault Weapons Ban of 2022.

 In June 2022, Salazar voted to raise the legal age to buy some types of assault rifles from 18 to 21.
-She was one of 14 Republicans to vote in favor of the Bipartisan Safer Communities Act.